 Cody and Sitting Bull

 Cody, who had served as a scout during the 1876 war but never encountered Sitting Bull on the battlefield, had a complicated relationship with the Sioux warrior.
 On one level, they were friendly enough, and Buffalo Bill termed him "that wonderful old fighting man."
-But on another occasion, he called Sitting Bull "a peevish Indian" and "an inveterate beggar."

 The Ghost Dance Movement